IMAP-Lo Instrument

 An electrified deflector shield surrounds the entire sensor head and prevents low-energy charged solar particles from entering the collimator.
 The collimator directs the incoming particles towards an electrified surface made of a special material that converts the neutral particles into negatively charged ions.
 A ring of magnets is also used to deflect electrons out of the way.

-The newly charged ions are funneled into an electrostatic energy analyzer, or ESA.
+The newly charged ions are funneled into an electrostatic energy analyzer, or An Electrostatic Analyzer is an instrument used in ion optics that employs an electric field to allow the passage of only those ions or electrons that have a given specific energy.
+It usually also focuses these particles (concentrates them) into a smaller area..
 This part of the instrument consists of two electrically charged plates that allow only ions of specific energy levels to be passed through the analyzer’s uniquely shaped channel and towards the next sensor.
 Ions that are too high of an energy crash into the outer plate of the channel, ions with too low of energy crash into the inner plate of the channel.

-The ions that fall into that specific energy range, or passband, then reach the time-of-flight (ToF) sensor.
-The ToF sensor uses the time needed for an ion to travel between two foil surfaces.
+The ions that fall into that specific energy range, or passband, then reach the A measure of the flow of events.-of-flight (ToF) sensor.
+The ToF sensor uses the time needed for an An atom that has become electrically charged by the gain or loss of one or more electrons. to travel between two foil surfaces.
 Scientists can use this timing of particles at a specific passband energy to determine the velocity of the particle.
 The combination of velocity and energy determine what type of particle it is, such as whether it is helium, oxygen, or hydrogen.

 Explore the IMAP-Lo Model